orix-software/socketlib/docs/code/assembly.md

 * Accumulator : Socket id
 * Y Register : Low ptr of the buffer
 * X Register : High ptr of the buffer
+* RES : Size of the bufer to send

 ***Returns***